Pratinav-Tewari/WebSocket-Chat/README.md

 - **Message History**: Chat history is stored in an SQLite database and retrieved when a user connects.
 - **Typing Notifications**: Users can see when others are typing hence inducing responsive feedback.
 - **Responsive Design**: The interface is designed to be accessible and usable on various devices.
-- **User Authentication**: Basic user authentication using sessions and password hashing.

 ## Technologies Used